Toronto Community Housing Corporation (TCHC) is working with tenants to develop a new tenant engagement model. The new

 Tenant Engagement System Refresh presentation deck (PDF)

-Key objectives of Tenant Engagement System
+Key objectives of the Tenant Engagement System

 The City-Wide Tenant-Staff Engagement Advisory Committee developed a shared vision, core values and principles, and key objectives to guide any changes to the current Tenant Engagement System.